Camera options for the rugged handheld

 Note: This information is provided as a reference and does not imply that Juniper Systems will provide full support for the use of any specific third-party device or software with a Juniper Systems product.

-Standard (basic) model Mesa 3 and Mesa 2 units do not have the integrated cameras, similar to as shown at the following web page.
+Standard (basic) model Mesa 3 and Mesa 2 units do not have integrated cameras.
+Please see Camera will not open on Mesa 2 or Mesa 3.

 Archer 3 and Allegro 3 (A3) provide the same camera hardware options as on Archer 2 and Allegro 2 (A2), though the camera apps on A3 provide faster and higher resolution recording methods than on A2.